Lassen County Uber Accident Lawyers

 What If The Uber Accident Was Caused By More Than One Person?

 California’s comparative negligence rule applies if more than one party is responsible for an accident.
-Each party’s degree of liability will be based on their respective contribution to the accident.
+Each party’s degree of liability will be based on its respective contribution to the accident.
 This will then dictate how much they owe the victim.

 Here’s an example of how it works: